bazelbuild/bazel/site/docs/glossary.md

 #### Package

-The set of target defined by a [*BUILD file*](#build-file).
+The set of [*targets*](#target) defined by a [*BUILD file*](#build-file).
 A package's name is the BUILD file's path relative to the workspace root.
-A package can contain subpackages, or subdirectories containing BUILD files, thus forming a *package hierarchy*.
+A package can contain subpackages, or subdirectories containing BUILD files, thus forming a package hierarchy.

 #### Package group

-A target representing a set of packages.
+A [*target*](#target) representing a set of packages.
 Often used in visibility attribute values.

 #### Platform